webgpu/webgpufundamentals/webgpu/lessons/webgpu-vertex-buffers.md

 }
 ```

-We could also declare it as a `vec4f` and use it like this
+We could also declare it as a `vec4f` and use it like this:

 ```wgsl
 struct Vertex {